 Featured Artists 2021

 The Nne Agwu storytelling festival aim to nourish you with first class global storytellers.
-Look at some of the beautiful artists gathering this summer to captivate your imagination by conjuring the magic and the power of the oral tradition of storytelling.
+Look at the beautiful artists gathering this summer to captivate your imagination by conjuring the magic and the power of the oral tradition of storytelling.
 Embrace the gift!

 Best Afrakan Storytellers and Leadership Facilitators